JohnEBoyBaby/i.Q/README.md

 8 Riches may ransom a man’s life, but a poor man hears no threat.

 9 The LIGHT OF THE RIGHTEOUS SHINES BRIGHTLY, but the lamp of the wicked is extinguished.

-10Arrogance leads only to strife, but wisdom is with the well-advised.…
+10 Arrogance leads only to strife, but wisdom is with the well-advised.

-PROVERBS 13:8-9
+PROVERBS 13:8-10

 https://biblehub.com/proverbs/13-9.htm